 IoT Remote SIM Provisioning (RSP)

-The IoT RSP Working Group guides and supports eSIM development to address IoT market evolution in a scalable way.
-The group works in collaboration with the GSMA to contribute and influence the work of its eSIM for IoT WG.
+The IoT RSP Working Group guides and supports the development of eSIM-related specifications, to address eSIM market evolution and the needs of the IoT.
+The group collaborates with the GSMA and contributes to its eSIM Working Groups.

 The group is chaired by Saïd Gharout, Kigen.
 Eligible TCA members can join here.

 The IoT Security Application Working Group works to extend the security capabilities of the SIM to overcome IoT market fragmentation.
 Key initiatives progressed by the group include IoT SAFE, launched in collaboration with the GSMA, which specifies a common API to secure IoT data communications between device applications and the cloud.

 The group is chaired by Jean-Francois Gros, Thales.
 Eligible TCA members can join here.

 IoT Security Applet